ITSEC-Research/bron-vault/README.md

     - **User Credentials Tab**: Browse all credentials associated with the device
     - **Software Installed Tab**: See all installed software detected on the device
     - **Files Tab**: Explore the complete file structure with tree viewer

+  * **Domain Discovery**: Search for subdomains, paths, and associated credentials for any domain across all uploaded logs.
+    - Enter a `domain` or `keyword` to discover all related subdomains, paths, and exposed credentials.
+    - **Overview Tab**:
+      - Timeline visualization showing when credentials were logged by stealers (log-date tracking).
+      - Top 10 most-used passwords observed for the queried domain or keyword.
+      - Top 10 subdomains by credential volume with horizontal bar charts.
+      - Top 10 paths by credential volume with horizontal bar charts.
+      - Summary statistics showing total subdomains, paths, credentials, and affected devices.
+    - **Subdomains Tab**: Browse all discovered subdomains with associated paths and credential counts.
+Includes deduplication feature that aggregates subdomains for clearer insights, automatically summing credential counts when multiple paths exist for the same subdomain.
+    - **Credentials Tab**: View all credentials associated with the domain, including URLs, usernames, passwords, log dates, and direct links to correlated devices.

   * **Statistical Dashboard**: Get a strategic overview of the data through clear visualizations, including:
       - Total domains and URLs (including IPs)